nhn/gpm.unity/docs/UI/InfiniteScroll/README.en.md

 ## Overview

-ScrollRect(Scroll View) creates scrollItems to fit in content and allows them to be reusable.
+Scroll Rect(Scroll View) creates scrollItems to fit in content and allows them to be reusable.

 ### Reusing ScrollItem
 Reusing scrollItems conserves memory and enhances performance.